datosgobar/series-tiempo-ar-api-english/docs/spreadsheet_integration.md

 <br><br>
 ![](assets/excel_letra_11.png)

-### 4. Modificar la configuración regional
+### 4. Modify regional configuration

-En el mismo editor avanzado, debe corregirse al final la configuración regional para que sea “en-US” y acepte “.” como separador decimal.
+In the same advanced editor, regional configurations should be changed at the end to be “en-US” and accepts “.” as a decimal separator (unless [`decimal`](reference/api_reference.md#decimal) parameter is used).

 ![](assets/excel_letra_12.png)
 <br><br>
 ![](assets/excel_letra_13.png)

-### 5. Guardar las modificaciones y cargar la consulta
+### 5. Save modifications and load the query

-Por último, haciendo click en “Cerrar y cargar” la consulta queda configurada en una tabla de Excel que se puede actualizar.
+For last, you can click in “Close and load" and the query will be configured in an Excel table that can be updated.

 ![](assets/excel_letra_14.png)